ComposioHQ/composio/README.md

 # Mintlify Starter Kit

-Click on `Use this template` to quickstarter your documentation setup with Mintlify.
+Click on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including

 - Guide pages
 - Navigation